anvuongb/ece570page/_posts/2024-02-21-project-mid-report.md

 <!-- TOC --><a name="memory-hierarchy"></a>
 #### Memory hierarchy
 In order to feed all of these computation units with data, TU102 also made big changes in the design of memory compared to the previous generations.
-In Turing, the memory is now unified, this creates a single path for texture caching and memory loads, this frees up L1 for other data.
+In Turing, the memory is now unified, this creates a single path for texture caching and memory loads and frees up L1 for other data.
 An interesting thing is the amount of unified/shared memory can now be set up at run time, applications can decide whether they need more L1 cache or more shared memory, for e.g, from the total of 96 KB, 64 KB can be shared and 32 KB can be L1, or vice versa.
 The L2 cache size also doubles from 3 MB in Pascal to 6 MB to help feeding the increase number of computing cores.

 <p align="center" width="100%">
     <img width="50%" src="/ece570page/assets/img/arch/memory.png" >